Rok celebrates his 150th country on a sunny beach in the Bahamas

 Backpacking on New Providence Island

-What expectations might I have regarding the island that features the primary attraction of Swimming Pigs and a day visit to the Caribbean’s most famed mega-resorts, Atlantis?
+What could I expect when the most promoted attraction are Swimming Pigs and a day trip to the Caribbean’s most famous mega-resorts, Atlantis?

-I decided to avoid all bombastic tours such as swimming with the pigs, snorkeling with the sharks and spending a wonderful day at the Atlantis resort due to two main reasons: extremely high prices and activities that don’t reflect the local heritage or culture.
+I decided to avoid all bombastic tours and popular things to do such as swimming with the pigs, snorkeling with the sharks, and spending a wonderful day at the Atlantis resort due to two main reasons: extremely high prices and activities that don’t reflect the local heritage or culture.

-Instead, I rented a car and explored the island on my own for two days.
-Although public transport is available, it is very limited and unpractical to use, if you want to stop at various points, visit beaches, search a particular restaurant or observe residential areas.
+Instead, I rented a car and explored the island on my own for two days, hoping to discover some pristine places to visit.
+Although public transport is available, it is very limited and unpractical to use if you want to stop at various points, visit beaches, search a particular restaurant or observe residential areas.
 The custom of driving on the left is a legacy of the British Empire, but it is notably one of the few elements that I cannot relate to the dominant American influence.

 Restricted access to public beaches